galtzo-floss/logos/README.md

 > Logo Guidelines: The OpenID logo is to be displayed in its entirety on either a solid light or dark background—avoid mid-tones or strongly colored backgrounds.
 The logo should not be displayed in parts, with color variations, or with other elements superimposed on top of the logo.
 The stylized I+D symbol should not be modified or distorted.

+### shields-io

+- square-200px.png

+Creator and License are unknown.

 ## 🤝 Contributing

 If you need some ideas of where to help check [issues][🤝gh-issues], or [PRs][🤝gh-pulls],